PundiAI/fx-core/docs/proto/fx-proto-docs.md

 ### ToggleTokenConversionProposal
 ToggleTokenConversionProposal is a gov Content type to toggle the conversion of a token pair.

+Deprecated: Do not use.
+As of the Cosmos SDK release v0.46.x, there is no longer a need for an explicit MsgToggleTokenConversion. toggle token conversion, a simple MsgUpdateChainOracles can be invoked from the x/gov module via a v1 governance proposal.

 | Field | Type | Label | Description |